tk-notes/lucas-meier-blog/content/posts/2020/11/haskell-in-haskell-0/index.md

 The first motivation is that it's fun to implement a language using itself!
 We can look at the kind of code we've written in our compiler, and then imagine what our compiler might do looking at itself!
 Unfortunately, our compiler *will not* be able to compile itself at the end of this series.
-This would've been far too complicated an undertaking, and even limiting the subset we use to *write* the compiler wouldn't have helped.
+This would've been far too complicated, and even limiting the subset we use to *write* the compiler wouldn't have helped.

 I think Haskell would be an excellent choice for any other compiler though.
-There are a handful of features that make Haskell simply excellent in this domain.
+There are many features that make Haskell simply excellent in this domain.

 ## Algebraic Data Types